devend711/rspec-versioned/README.md

 		it 'tests multiple API versions' do |example|
 			...

-	it 'tests multiple API versions with a different base URI', versions:{from:2, to:4, base_uri:'http://www.api2.com'} do |example|
+	it 'tests a different base URI', versions:{only:1, base_uri:'http://www.api2.com'} do |example|
 		...

 ## Contributing